 In addition to this acute threat, the region also faces chronic risks such as coastal erosion, regional flooding and sea level rise due to climate change, said Peter Ruggiero, the project’s principal investigator and a professor in OSU’s College of Earth, Ocean, and Atmospheric Sciences.

 “There are many dimensions to resilience, including quality of life, economics, health, engineering and more,” he said.
 “This research hub is a way to bring together many groups with interest in coastal resilience who have not had the resources to work together on these issues.”

 The initial award for the Cascadia Coastlines and Peoples Hazards Research Hub, or Cascadia CoPes Hub, is for $7.2 million and the total request over five years is nearly $18.9 million.
 The hub will provide an avenue for coordinating research in Pacific Northwest coastal communities among numerous academic and government organizations to inform and enable integrated hazard assessment, mitigation and adaptation in collaboration with local communities.

-“This issue requires a regional approach,” said co-principal investigator Ann Bostrom, a co-principal investigator and UW professor of public policy and governance.
+“This issue requires a regional approach,” said co-principal investigator Ann Bostrom, a UW professor of public policy and governance.
 “This new research hub has the potential to achieve significant advances across the hazard sciences — from the understanding of governance systems, to having a four-dimensional understanding of Cascadia faults and how they work, to new ways of engaging with communities.
 There are a lot of aspects built into this project that have us all excited.”